Botto's Art Engine

 So as to not find itself in a niche too quickly, Botto is also directed to surprise and challenge the audience by selecting a number of images for voting that have different characteristics from what has been presented to date.

-The Fragmentation Period started with a voting pool of 1050 fragments, with a 50/50 split between VQGAN and Stable Diffusion.
-The weekly cull of the lowest scoring fragments by raw score maintains this size each week and the ratio between VQGAN + CLIP and Stable Diffusion of the new 350 will rebalance each week in proportion with the number of unique votes.
+The Paradox Period started February 21st with a voting pool of 1050 fragments using the same ratio of VQGAN and Stable Diffusion as it was when Fragmentation Period ended.
+The weekly cull of the lowest scoring fragments by VP maintains this size each week and the ratio between VQGAN + CLIP and Stable Diffusion of the new 350 will rebalance each week in proportion with the number of unique votes.

 If a generative model’s ratio in the taste model’s selection drops below 10% in a round and does not go back above 10% in voting, it will be discontinued.
 The community can decide to re-add the model if it wishes, as well as reconsider the automatic threshold in future periods.